Sinthiya-Nawshin/Python-Mini-Projects/README.md

 # Python-Mini-Projects
 Being a CS graduate, programming was always soooo boring to me.
 Mostly because I thought I didn't have the brains and enough dedication for it.
 After years of contemplation, I finally found some motivation to try learning the easiest and most popular one - Python.
-Now, I don't want to be the best of them, I just want to be one of them (nerd).
+Now, I don't wanna be the best of the best but I wanna be one of good ones.
 And what even is the best quality of a programmer?
 Patience?
 Eh, I can be patient!
 So far my little brain is doing it's job very well.
 I hope I can keep up with this learning process for as long as I can.
 'Cause for the very first time, I'm enjoying it.